realRicFlair/CloudCrypt/README.md

   Stored files map directly to the server’s filesystem for simplicity and transparency.

 -  **Lightweight & Self-Hostable**
-  Designed to run efficiently on spare PCs, home servers, or low-power machines.
+  Designed to run efficiently on spare PCs, rasberry pi's, or low-power machines.

 -  **Simple Web Interface**
   Browse, upload, and manage files with an intuitive UI.